Chapter 8

 User-defined collection classes must also follow these rules.

-Note: the above statements about the value returned by element
+Note: the above statements about the value returned by element only apply when

-keyword argument is specified.
+no default: keyword argument is specified.

 Collection |